 Resolute Forest Products is committed to building solid relationships with a broad range of stakeholders by maintaining ongoing outreach and developing strategic partnerships through a variety of formal and informal channels.

-Through our information-sharing program, members of each facility’s management team meet regularly with a range of interested parties, from Aboriginal communities, governments, business partners and chambers of commerce to environmental organizations, educational institutions, representatives from other industries and retirees.
-Whether discussing energy conservation, questions about new projects and investments, or noise control, we engage our community stakeholders on a variety of topics that are of importance to everyone involved.
+Through a variety of forums, members of each operation’s management team meet regularly with a range of interested parties, from Indigenous communities, governments, business partners and chambers of commerce to environmental organizations, educational institutions, representatives from other industries and retirees.
+Topics might include energy conservation, new projects and investments, noise control, and engagement takes place through our information-sharing groups, round tables and town halls, to name a few.

 Public Participation in Forest Management Planning

-As required by provincial legislation, Resolute prepares forest management plans for our woodlands operations in Canada.
-We revise these plans every five years.
-Public participation is a critical part of the process, and we encourage local community groups, individuals and Aboriginal communities to participate in the planning process.
+Public participation is a critical part of the forest management planning process.
+As required by provincial legislation, Resolute prepares forest management plans for our woodlands operations.
+These forest lands – located primarily in Canada – are governed by forest management or timber supply agreements that include public consultation processes and regular audits by the government.
+We revise these plans every five years and encourage local community groups, individuals and Indigenous communities to participate in the consultation processs.

 The forest management plans for the woodlands we manage in Canada, which include our forest management policies and details about the public participation process, are available online.
 More information is available on the websites of the Ontario Ministry of Natural Resources and Forestry and the Quebec Ministry of Forests, Wildlife and Parks.
 In Quebec, the primary responsibility for forest management planning lies with the provincial government, which is also responsible for the public participation process.

 We also encourage you to contact our forestry specialists, listed on each of the woodlands operations pages, or [email protected] for general inquires.